Zviahel: History

 The city was mentioned in the Galician–Volhynian Chronicle under the year of 1256 as the town of Zviahel.
 The original settlement was an Old Ruthenian town of Bolokhov Land located on the right bank of Sluch.
 In 1257 it was razed by Daniel of Galicia.

 The next mentioning of the settlement is found in 1432 as a rebuilt one on the left bank upstream from the original site.
 Since 14th century it belonged to the Grand Duchy of Lithuania owned by Zwiahelski princely family.
 In 1501 to 1554 the town belonged to Ostrogski princely family.
 In 1507 Konstanty Ostrogski built here a castle.
 After formation of Volhynian Voivodeship, it was located in Lutsk County.
 Following the 1569 Union of Lublin it was passed on to the Crown of Poland.

 During the Khmelnytsky Uprising, Cossacks destroyed portion of the city's fortification and burnt down the Catholic church (kosciol).
 In September 1648 in the city was formed an insurgency group of local peasants led by Mykhalo Tysha.
 In 1650s in Zwiahel existed Zwiahel Regiment.

 In 18th century the city belonged to Lubomirski princely family.

 The city had an important Jewish community.
 In the late 19th century it was home to 9,378 Jews, more than half the population of the town.
 Pogroms killed approximately 1,000 Jews in 1919.
 After the Treaty of Riga, Novohrad-Volynskyi became part of the Ukrainian Soviet Socialist Republic of the Soviet Union.

+In 1936, part of the Polish population was expelled by the Soviets to Kazakhstan.